 The RUL for natural gas furnaces and insulation are not included in this figure because of the poor precision of the results for those measures.

+The Evaluation Team notes that these results may suggest some recall bias and that respondents may be more likely to recall those repairs that presaged the failure of the equipment.
+If so, this would suggest that the repair frequencies may be understated.

+Based on the data gathered, observing no failures among the 42 respondents suggests that the EUL may be closer to 24 years than it is to 15.

+Although this study found some indication that the 15-year EUL for commercial HVAC equipment may be too low, a recent Massachusetts market characterization study resulted in a recommendation that the EUL be revised to 12 years.

 Information on the installation date of units still operating is also used in the analysis; such observations are referred to as “censored,” as the date of failure for units is unknown.